pawel-korniak/jmp/module13/roadmap.md

 Implementation of BookingFacade doesn't contain any business logic, implementations of services has all logic.

 ad.
 2
-properties manage usage of in memory storage
+properties manage usage of in memory storage.
+simply "memoryStorage=true".

+ad.
+3
+Plan is to implement namespaces and JSON inserting in mapper above facade implementation

+ad.
+4
+storage initialization will be implemented in Deployer, files for deployer will be implemented along with json mapper

+ad.
+5
+Done in Configuration.class

+ad.
+6
+Services are covered with unit tests

+ad.
+7
+We will implement logging with Lombok

+ad.
+8